Skip to main content

 Load balancers are used to distribute web traffic amongst two or more servers and are often used for websites which receive high volumes of traffic.

-Forge allows you to select one of three load balancer methods:
+Laravel Forge allows you to select one of three load balancer methods:

 You can learn more about how Nginx load balancers work by consulting the Nginx documentation.

-Server Weights
+Server configurations

 Each server balanced by the load balancer can be configured with different weights, indicating that some servers should serve more traffic than others.
 For example, if you have two servers in your load balancer, one with a weight of 5 and the other with 1, then the first server would be sent five out of every six requests made to the load balancer.

-Backup Servers
+Backup servers

 Individual servers can be marked as a backup.
 Backup servers will receive no traffic unless all other servers managed by the load balancer are not responding.

-Pausing Traffic
+Pausing traffic

 You may pause traffic to a specific server being managed by the balancer.
 While paused, the selected server will no longer serve incoming traffic.
 You may unpause the server at any time.